affinda/affinda-python/docs/models.md

 - `weight_management_level`:
 - `weight_keywords`:
 - `indices`: List of index names.
+- `show_index_dropdown`: Controls whether or not the index dropdown is displayed to the user.
 - `search_tool_theme`: Customize the theme of the embeded search tool.
 - `actions`: A list of actions to show in the dropdown in the embedded search tool.